-The Bellroy Note Sleeve Review – The Ultimate Bi-Fold?
+The Bellroy Note Sleeve Review

 I have tried a couple (well, a lot) of wallets over the years since I started delving into the world of wallets.
 In this time I’ve tried to stay away from what you’d consider the ‘typical’ wallet.
 I’m obviously talking about bi-fold wallets (probably the type of wallet your dad probably still carries around with him).
-These wallets have been around for generation so I thought it was time to go back to basics and review a modern-day example of the leather bi-fold wallet – queue the Bellroy Note Sleeve.
+These wallets have been around for generations so I thought it was time to go back to basics and review a modern-day example of the leather bi-fold wallet – The Bellroy Note Sleeve.

 Bellroy as a company are probably worth mentioning.
 Bellroy are probably the most successful manufacturers of unique wallets as a company that only sells wallets.
 Not only this but they take great pride in sustainability and social responsibility – another plus.
 They also use premium material and don’t shy away from it.
 The wallets really do just as amazing in person as they do in their photography.
 Let’s go into more detail about the Bellroy Note Sleeve wallet.